 An example of a title for a page would be:

 Good titles will increase your CTRs or click through rats as well as search rankings.
-Here are two tips that will help both you to write SEO friendly titles: Titles are important for on-page SEO
+Here are two tips that will help both you to write SEO friendly titles: cyber

 • To make it easier for the user to digest your content keep your titles within a limit of 70 characters.